Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 To simplify account reconciliation for suppliers, buyers should send electronic remittance advices along with a payment that provide a detailed accounting of the invoices paid, as well as debits, credits or adjustments taken.

 There are many more benefits to both the supplier/AR and buyer/AP from transitioning the invoicing and invoice payment processing from a paper or email based system to a true electronic invoice submission process, but we have highlighted the main ones here.
-The return on investment potential makes it well worth your time to look into.
+The return on investment potential makes it well worth your time to look into and ICG Consulting can help.
 Contact ICG today to schedule a demo or get more information.